mk23/snmpy/README.md

 * `table`: defines the columns for this plugin.
     * item names: List of one or more columns each, specifying its type.

-#### `file_value` ####
+### file_value ###
-The `file_value` plugin provides simple key-value data from the contents of a file and behaves similar to the `exec_value` plugin except the object parameter refs to a file instead of a command and optionally enables file metadata.
+The `file_value` plugin provides simple key-value data from the contents of a file and behaves similarly to the `exec_value` plugin except the object parameter refers to a file instead of a command and optionally enables file metadata.
 Configuration items which must be specified are:

 ```yaml
 module: file_value